A Maxwell Fish-Eye Lens in a Bose-Einstein Condensate: Numerical and Experimental Verification

 which corresponds to the normalized overlap between the density difference at any time $t$ and an inverted image of the initial perturbation $\delta \rho(-\mathbf{r}, 0)$, where $\langle...\rangle=\int...\,\mathrm{d}\mathbf{r}$.
 Perfect focusing by a lens at time $T$ then implies $\delta \rho(\mathbf{r}, T)=\delta \rho(-\mathbf{r}, 0)$, and hence we expect $\mathcal{F}(T)=1$ in the ideal case.
 The GPE goes beyond the Thomas-Fermi description and fully includes dispersion, accounting for finite size effects even down to the scale of the healing length.
 These effects include the finer features of the initial indent and also the boundary at the mirror where the density goes to zero on the scale of the healing length.
 In the second row of figure \ref{fig:dynamics1} we refer to this case as the idealized GPE simulation since, although it is a full solution of the GPE, it does not include experimental imperfections.

-In the experiment itself, a density dip of about 70\% of the background density is used to obtain a greater signal-to-noise ratio.
-Additionally, the finite resolution of the DMD limits how sharp the boundary mirror potential at $r=R$ can be; the width at the edge is about $3.4\,\mu\mathrm{m}$, corresponding to the distance over which the density decreases from 90\% to 10\% of the maximum background density.
+In the experiment itself, a density dip of about 70\% of the local background density is necessary because phonon damping in our system is significant, leading to a low signal-to-noise ratio at later times.
+Although such a large perturbation is not in the linear regime of the phonon description, the amplitude decreases quickly as the wavefront coherently spreads outwards, rapidly giving rise to a linear perturbation.
+Additionally, high-$k$ excitations, which are not expected to follow the MFEL geodesics, are damped out well before the focusing time.
+Also, the finite resolution of the DMD limits how sharp the boundary mirror potential at $r=R$ can be; the width at the edge is about $3.4\,\mu\mathrm{m}$, corresponding to the distance over which the density decreases from 90\% to 10\% of the maximum background density.
 This is consistent with the expected healing length at the edge ($\xi(R)\approx 0.35\,\mu\mathrm{m}$), convolved with a Gaussian of standard deviation $\approx 0.7\,\mu\mathrm{m}$ which combines the effects of the DMD resolution ($\sigma\approx0.2\,\mu\mathrm{m}$), the optical imaging resolution ($\sigma\approx0.4\,\mu\mathrm{m}$) and a blur effect ($\sigma \approx0.5\,\mu\mathrm{m}$) due to the atoms diffusing during the $10\,\mu\mathrm{s}$ imaging pulse.
-Despite these deviations from the idealized phononic regime, there is a clear experimental signal of focusing as shown in the third row of figure \ref{fig:dynamics1}, and the agreement with theory is also apparent at earlier times.
+Despite these deviations from the idealized regime, there is a clear experimental signal of focusing as shown in the third row of figure \ref{fig:dynamics1}, and the agreement with theory is also apparent at earlier times.
 For the experimental data, at the focusing time we achieve a maximum fidelity of approximately $\mathcal{F}(t) \approx 0.36$.
+To quantify the broadening and amplitude decrease of the wavepacket, we fitted a Gaussian profile at $t = 0\,\mathrm{ms}$ and $t = 31.5\,\mathrm{ms}$ to $x$- and $y$-cuts of the density difference.
+We observe that the wavepacket broadens by a factor of $1.65$ and the total integral decreases by a factor of $\sim 2$.
+This broadening and decrease in amplitude can be explained by the finite lifetime of phonons, where sharper features are damped more quickly.
+Numerical simulations showed that a smoother edge of the condensate does not lead to significant broadening of the wavepacket.